Karan Patel Apologises For His Mistakes; Bharti Singh Reveals Her Mother Wanted To Abort Her!

 Karan Patel Was Accused Of Coming Late On Sets & Abusing Co-actors

-In the promo, Rajeev asks Karan Patel that he was accused of coming late to the sets, abusing co-stars, talking rudely to others and drinking on the sets.
-The actor surprisingly confessed that he is ‘sarfira' and ‘badtameez' and admitted to all his mistakes and apologised to the people whom he troubled!
+In the promo, Rajeev asks Karan Patel, what he has to say about being accused of coming late to the sets, abusing co-stars, talking rudely to others and drinking on the sets.
+The actor surprisingly confessed that he is ‘sarfira' and ‘badtameez' and admitted all his mistakes and apologised to the people who he troubled!

-Karan Apologises To People Whom He Troubled
+Karan Apologises To People Who He Troubled

 Karan shared the video and wrote, "Don't wait for your mistakes to teach you a lesson, You can learn from the ones I made 🙏.
 Watch #JuzzBaat on @zeetv This #Saturday #2ndJune at #7pm." - (sic)